Strengths, Weaknesses, Opportunities & Threats. (S.W.O.T.)

 This kind of simple analysis and breakdown into achievable tasks, can help to be decisive in directions as to whether to compete head-on with like-for like matching – or diversify with seeking alternatives.

-It is also a great way to get a number of people to agree on a list that anyone can contribute than any one single thing, and is an exercise in comparing, and helping to highlight differences in self-perceptions to other’s perceptions – usually significant other’s who’s relationships could be better or worse depending on a common perception and goals.
+It is also a great way to get a number of people to agree on a list that anyone can contribute than any one single thing, and is an exercise in comparing, and helping to highlight differences in self-perceptions to other’s perceptions – usually significant other’s who’s relationships could be better or worse depending on commonality perceptions and goals.

-It is a useful exercise to start with one’s own team or organisation – and then ask third parties to do the same – and compare for perception differences – that can also be added to the most relevant of the four lists.
+It is a useful exercise to start with one’s own team or organisation – and then ask third parties to do the same – and compare for perception differences – this can then also be added to the most relevant of the four lists.

 Try it!
 It’s just a handy document to start, add-to and have in your documentation collection – to review from time-to-time, and always have handy to share with others when needing to succinctly explain where you think something is in yours or your team’s view.